 Working in partnership

 The therapeutic task carried out by The Lioncare Group compliments, and is integrated with, the responsibility we have been given by local authorities to carry out the task of statutory care.
-We therefore work in partnership with local authorities to deliver individualised programmes of therapeutic care and support which complement and incorporate the child’s care plan, and embrace all aspects of the Quality Standards, children’s act 1989, children (leaving care) act 2001, children’s homes regulations 2015 and other related legislation and guidelines.
+We therefore work in partnership with local authorities to deliver individualised programmes of therapeutic care and support which complement and incorporate the child’s care plan, and embrace all aspects of the Quality Standards, Children’s Act 1989, Children (Leaving Care) Act 2000, Children’s Homes (England) Regulations 2015, Education (Independent School Standards) Regulations 2014, Keeping Children Safe in Education 2019, and all other related legislation and regulation and statutory guidance.